 It will always cost less to have someone else do them.
 If you do them yourself, at the very least you will resent the chore.
-You are likely to carry out tasks that you would rather not do, inefficiently.
-If you can produce or earn more by using the time to do things you are good at and like doing, then it will be worthwhile paying to have these other tasks done by someone else.
+You are likely to carry out tasks that prefer not do, inefficiently.
+If you use time to do things you are good at and like doing, your sales productivity will go up, you will earn more.
+So it will be worthwhile paying to have the things you don't like doing, done.

 For every task that you would rather not do, question the need to do it yourself.
 So many things can be accomplished by others, even remote online workers.
 It will take some effort to define a task and the criteria for measuring success however, once done, the work will serve you repeatedly.